 Dividing it all up

-Their presence in the Middle East put the Mongols in contact with the Ayyubid caliphate in Cairo, defended by their army of Mamluks.
+Their presence in the Middle East put the Mongols in contact with the Mamluks in Cairo.
 The Mamluks were slaves in the service of the sultans and they were soldiers who in several respects resembled the Mongols themselves.
-Many of them were descendants of nomadic tribes from Caucasus and the area north of the Black Sea who were used to fighting on horseback, and they were as highly trained and disciplined as ever the Mongols.
-In September 1260, at Ain Jalut, near the Sea of Galilee in what today is Israel, the Mongols were defeated by the Mamluks.
+Many of them were descendants of nomadic tribes and they were as highly trained and disciplined as ever the Mongols themselves.
+In September 1260, at Ain Jalut, in what today is Israel, the Mongols were defeated by the Mamluk army.
 Although they had lost battles before, the Mongols would always come back to avenge their losses and exact a terrible punishment on their enemies.
 Yet after Ain Jalut this did not happen and the Mongols never made it to Cairo.
-Indeed, the way Baghdad was destroyed and Damascus too looted but Cairo spared, decisively moved power within the Muslim world to the Ayyubids.
-Instead the empire had found its westernmost frontiers.
+Their enormous empire had found its westernmost frontiers, although this was itself was a problem since the success of the Mongol armies depended on constant expansion.
+Like all nomadic peoples the Mongols had problems understanding the logic of borders.
+The Mamluk victory, and the way Cairo was spared while both Baghdad and Damascus were looted, decisively transferred power within the Muslim world to the Mamluks.
+From the fourteenth-century onward it was Cairo that was the center of Muslim civilization.

-The only neighbors the Mongols had not successfully attacked were the Chinese, and this is surprising given both how relatively close China was and how singularly wealthy the country.
-Already Genghis Khan had, as we saw, successfully occupied the nomadic buffer states located between the Mongols and China — the Jürchen, the Tanguts and Kara-khitan — but he had made no sustained attacks on China itself.
+The only neighbors the Mongols had not successfully attacked were the Chinese, and this is surprising given both how relatively close China was to the Mongol heartlands and how singularly wealthy the country was.
+Already Genghis Khan had, as we saw, successfully occupied the nomadic buffer states located between the Mongols and China, but he had made no sustained attacks on China itself.
 It was only once Möngke was elected khagan in 1251 that China came into focus.
 China at this time was equivalent to the Song dynasty, 960—1279 CE.
 The Song is one of the most celebrated dynasties of China, responsible for economic prosperity, rapid technological advances, and some of the best ink paintings in the history of Chinese art.
-Militarily, however, they were weak and the Jürchen had successfully put pressure on them since the early twelfth-century.
-In order to defend themselves the Song emperors moved their capital to the southern city of Hangzhou, close to today’s Shanghai.
-Although this move no doubt constituted an embarrassment, the Song continued to thrive economically, and they still controlled some sixty percent of China’s population.
+Militarily, however, they were weak and the Jürchen, another nomadic tribe of the steppes, had already forced them to relocate their capital to the southern city of Hangzhou, close to today’s Shanghai.
+Although this move no doubt constituted an embarrassment for them, the Song continued to thrive economically, and they still controlled some sixty percent of China’s population.
 Hangzhou, amazed visitors reported, had the most beautiful women in the world and no fewer then 12,000 bridges across the canals of the city.

-Möngke Khan had picked his brother Kublai to be in charge of the invasion of China, but Kublai was far too fat to ride a horse and he had no aptitude for war.
-He moved only reluctantly against the Chinese, complemented by the generals who Möngke himself dispatched.
+Möngke Khan had picked his brother Kublai to be in charge of the invasion of China, but Kublai had no aptitude for war and he was far too fat to ride a horse.
+He moved only reluctantly against the Chinese, complemented by the generals who Möngke himself had dispatched to support him.
 The strategy was to attack the Song court in a diversionary pattern, starting with an invasion of Sichuan to the west and Yunnan to the south-west.
 If the Mongols gained control of these areas, went the plan, they could attack the Song from all sides at once.
 Yet the death of Möngke Khan in 1259, and the subsequent struggle over succession, meant that China once again became a less important concern.
-Although the wars eventually resumed, it took another twelve years before Kublai Khan could declare himself emperor of China, and another ten years after that before he decisively had defeated the last of his remaining adversaries.
-The last Song emperor, an 8-year-old boy, committed suicide together with his prime minister and 800 members of his family.
-From 1279, China was again united and Kublai Khan the holder of the mandate of heaven and the emperor of a new dynasty, the Yuan.
-In fact, Kublai was not only emperor of China but he continued to claim the title of khagan of all Mongols, although his right to this title was disputed by his brothers.
+Although the wars eventually resumed, it took another twelve years before Kublai Khan could declare himself emperor of China, and another ten years after that before he decisively had defeated the last pockets of Song resistance.
+Eventually the last Song emperor, an 8-year-old boy, committed suicide together with his prime minister and 800 members of his family.
+From 1279 it was Kublai Khan who held the Mandate of Heaven as the leader of a new dynasty, the Yuan.
+In fact, Kublai was not only emperor of China but he continued to claim the title of khagan of all Mongols, although his right to this title always was disputed by the other of Genghis Khan’s descendants.

 Kublai Khan’s favorite wife died in 1281, and his favorite son and chosen successor died in 1285.
 After that he grew increasingly despondent and withdrew from the daily business of government.
 He fell ill in 1293 and died himself in 1294.
 The last years of the Yuan dynasty were marked by struggle, famine and distress among ordinary people.
 The reigns of the later Yuan emperors were short and marked by intrigues and rivalries.
 Uninterested in administration, they were separated both from the army and from people at large.
 The Yuan dynasty was eventually defeated by the Ming, a native Chinese dynasty, which replaced them in 1368.
 The Mongols retreated to Mongolia, forming what is known as the “Northern Yuan dynasty,” 1368—1691 CE, but they never rescinded their claims to the Chinese throne.
 They ruled Mongolia until 1635 when they were deposed by the Manchus, descendants of the Jürchen tribes which Genghis Khan had defeated so easily four hundred years earlier.
 The Manchus went on, in 1644, to become the new rulers of all of China.